North Dakota CPA Exam & License Requirements

 **Important Note: You should not apply and pay for exam sections that will not be taken within six months because your Notice to Schedule (NTS) in North Dakota expires 6 months after issuance.

-North Dakota CPA Exam Candidates
+North Dakota CPA Exam Updates

 For more details, please contact: